wesleyc1031/Health-Tracker/README.md

 # How this project could be better

 * Implementing a way for a user to check their previous health information
-* Displaying that information once they finished adding their new health information
+* Displaying previous and new health information once the user finishes the form
-* Fixing the design of the website to make the text more readable
+* Make the text more readable
+* Centering the text to have everything aligned with each other
-* Centering the text to make it look nicer
+* Fixing the design of the website to make it look nicer and user friendly

 # Source code used to help develop this project